Ricardonacif/touch_action/README.md

 # TouchAction

-Touch Action is a Ruby Gem used to add touch gestures simulation to the Watir-webdriver (and Selenium in the near future) in order to perform automated tests on mobile websites that requires those type of actions.
+Touch Action is a Ruby Gem used to add touch gestures simulation to the Watir-WebDriver and Selenium-WebDriver in order to perform automated tests on mobile websites that requires those type of actions.
 It encapsulates the touch action library of [YUI JS](http://yuilibrary.com/yui/docs/event/simulate.html#simulating-touch-gestures).
 Very useful for example when testing mobile websites using [Appium](http://appium.io).

 ## Installation